 Is it possible to combine different treatments with HydraFacial?

-No single technology, filler, or neuromodulator can achieve all of the desired results in treating the aging face.
+No single technology, filler, or neuromodulator can achieve the desired results in treating the aging face.
 When and how to safely and effectively combine various aesthetic interventions for the face, hands, neck, and décolletage.
-Combining aesthetic interventions such as laser treatment and platelet-rich plasma for wrinkle reduction, skin tightening, and pigmentation results in something greater than the sum of their parts.
+They combine aesthetic interventions such as laser treatment and platelet-rich plasma for wrinkle reduction, skin tightening, and pigmentation, resulting in something greater than the sum of their parts.
 After fractional laser treatment, plasma application resulted in shorter downtime and more significant results for acne scars and skin tightening.
 The best results for wrinkle treatment, acne scars, skin tightening, and pigmentation are contingent upon selecting the appropriate tool and performing the procedure properly.
-A thorough understanding of product characteristics, anatomy, and aging physiology are necessary to determine when, where, and how to use various modalities to achieve facial harmony.
+A thorough understanding of product characteristics, anatomy, and aging physiology is necessary to determine when, where, and how to use various modalities to achieve facial harmony.

 Botox or injectable fillers?

 The consensus establishes the sequence and order of early intervention and restoration of the upper, mid, and lower faces.
 Botox is recommended for muscle control in the upper face; filler injections are recommended to begin for patients presenting with volume depletion of the forehead and temples.